 - 15.1 At the end of the investigation, the Complaints Manager will receive a copy of the Investigation Report.
-They will consider and review the Investigating Officer's recommendation and make a decision on the complaint and any action required as a result of the complaint. - 15.2 The decision can be that the complaint was upheld, partially upheld or not upheld.
+They will consider and review the Investigating Officer's recommendation and make a decision on the complaint and any action required as a result of the complaint. - 15.2 The decision can be that the Practice Standards or other requirements were not met, were only partially met or that they were met.
 Further action may be required as a result of any of these decisions.
 A decision can also be reached that there is insufficient information or evidence to reach a decision after investigation.
-A decision that the complaint was not upheld or that there was insufficient information or evidence, does not prevent learning being taken forward for the Safeguarder and their practice. - 15.3 Where the Complaints Manager undertakes the investigation, a senior manager in the Safeguarders Panel Team should review the decision and the basis of that decision before this is finally decided and communicated.
+A decision that the Standards were met or that there was insufficient information or evidence, does not prevent learning being taken forward for the Safeguarder and their practice.
+Section 9 lays out the decisions possible for any complaint raised. - 15.3 Where the Complaints Manager undertakes the investigation, a senior manager in the Safeguarders Panel Team should review the decision and the basis of that decision before this is finally decided and communicated.
 Any senior manager reviewing the outcome, must have similar understanding and knowledge as required for those investigating complaints (see section 14.6 above).